ornao/pp5_vintage/README.md

 - actually send newsletter with products details to user rather than just subscribe to mailing list
 - change email verification to display sites name
 - get order confrimation email working so sends actual email of order, atm just viewable order history in profile
-- automated testing including testing coverage
+- increased automated testing including testing coverage
 - had to make email verification optional at end as 500 server error, made optional so could still use site

 ## Deployment